 - Consider renting a locker to store items like the diaper bag and jackets.

 - Small treat bags are given to each guest at the gate.
-You might want to pack your own larger bag and gallon-sized zip close bags to hold treats.
+Pack your own larger bag and gallon-sized zip close bags to hold treats.

 - Child with food allergies?
 No worries, there are allergy-friendly options that can be requested.

 - Little trick-or-treaters will only be able to carry a small amount in their treat bag!
 Bring a backpack or extra bag to dump candy from your toddler’s treat bag in.
 Leave extra room in the basket under the stroller for storage.